-- Use a Compost System – Even micro gardeners can make compost no matter how small a space you might have.
+- Use a Compost System.
+Even micro gardeners can make compost no matter how small a space you might have.
+Worm castings and compost hold moisture in your soil and help retain nutrients where they’re needed.
 Whether you make or buy a worm farm or mini compost system, you will add a valuable water saving resource in your garden.
-Worm castings and compost hold moisture in your soil and help retain nutrients where they’re needed.
 Frugal gardeners needn’t buy a compost bin – there are many micro systems you can make yourself.
-I’ve made several low-cost systems that work well including converting a 60 litre black garbage bin by drilling 1cm holes on the sides and base and covering with the lid.
+I’ve made several low-cost compost systems that work well including converting a 60 litre black garbage bin by drilling 1cm holes on the sides and base and covering with the lid.
 It can be turned regularly by simply rolling it on its side!

-- There are also many DIY worm farm options providing you with valuable worm castings that are pure humus and hold maximum moisture in your soil or invest in a commercial one.
-A mini in-situ worm farm I use is the Little Rotter – it’s compact, made from a safe plastic and adds humus where you need it (directly in your garden).
+- Worm Farms.
+There are many DIY worm farm options providing you with valuable worm castings that are pure humus and hold maximum moisture in your soil or invest in a commercial one.
+A mini in-situ worm farm I use is the Little Rotter.
+It’s compact, made from a safe plastic and adds humus where you need it (directly in your garden).
 A great way to save your plants in times of drought or severe dry weather.

 Choose your plant container carefully.
 Different materials heat up quickly or lose moisture due to porosity so think about your pot location before making a final decision.
 For example, metal heats up quickly so raised galvanised garden beds and metal containers will draw moisture out of the soil and these gardens will need more watering.
 If you live in a hot climate, this may be a major consideration.

 Clay pots such as unglazed terracotta will lose moisture through their porous surface.
 So the soil will dry out faster than glazed ceramic pots.
 It’s vital to use a quality potting mix that holds moisture.
 I make my own blends for this reason.